 Active lifestyle?
 Like to listen to music or audio-books?

 So, do you have an active lifestyle?
-Do you like to run, exercise or just take long and glorious walks?
+Do you like to run, exercise or take long and glorious walks?
 What about long drives or relaxing with an audio-book?
-Maybe you really like to listen to music?
+Maybe you like to listen to music?
 If you do, the Made For iPhone hearing aids are a godsend.
-The connection from the iPhone direct to the hearing aids means that you get crystal clear audio without the need of a streamer device.
+The connection from the iPhone direct to the hearing aids means that you get crystal clear audio without the need for a streamer device.
 That means fewer devices to carry, charge and handle.

 Hahahaha, forgive me, but there is a lot to be said for the freedom of one less device.
-However, the streamer option is pretty functional, might be a nuisance, but very functional.
+However, the streamer option is pretty functional, might be a nuisance, but very useful.
 Made for iPhone technologies eliminate the need for this extra device by syncing the aids directly to an iPhone.
 The key here though is that it is Made For iPhone, the clue is in the name, if you aren't an Apple fanboy, you will need a streamer to connect to your Android phone.

 Use a mobile phone again, with ease!